 The nasal vowels of French sticks in the air, soaking up every inch of the night sky.
 It almost hums.
 Inside, there is a billiard table near the bathroom and a large 90’s chic mural.
 Dogs weave in and out of chairs, ducking beneath tables for a friendly hand or a scrap of food.
 I don’t know which.

-I haven’ to the bar inside yet because the French is thick in this region.
+I haven’t ventured to the bar inside yet because the French is thick in this region.
 English means nothing.
 But I can catch a glimpse of a hooker red glow in the interior, with pictures scantily plastered on the walls.

 There are a few more curious faces lounging at the cafe: a tall fellow with a dark grey beard and a dark tan, an adolescent group of boys smoking sheepishly in the darkness.
 Everyone seems to be sporting a scarf.
 Some even drift in with tracksuits and sportswear.